almereyda/awesome-starred/README.md

 ## Java

+- [thefinn93/signald](https://github.com/thefinn93/signald) - A daemon that facilitates communication over Signal.
+This repo is a mirror, please send issues and contributions to GitLab
 - [SPARQL-Anything/sparql.anything](https://github.com/SPARQL-Anything/sparql.anything) - SPARQL Anything is a system for Semantic Web re-engineering that allows users to ... query anything with SPARQL.
 - [esscue23/Signal-Android](https://github.com/esscue23/Signal-Android) - A private messenger for Android.
 - [dita-ot/dita-ot](https://github.com/dita-ot/dita-ot) - DITA Open Toolkit — the open-source XML publishing engine for content authored in the Darwin Information Typing Architecture.